Designing trajectories in the Earth--Moon system: a Levenberg--Marquardt approach: Numerical results

-To ensure that the transfer may occur without a change to the spacecraft's energy, the L1 Lyapunov orbit was chosen to match the Jacobi integral\footnote{The Jacobi integral, $\mathcal{J} = (x^2+y^2)+2\left[(1-\mu)\norm{\mathbf{r}_1}^{-1} + \mu\norm{\mathbf{r}_2}^{-1}\right]- \norm{\mathbf{v}}^2$, is the only conserved quantity under the CR3BP and represents a measure of the spacecraft's total energy per unit mass in the synodic frame, being comprised of a centrifugal, gravitational, and kinetic contribution, respectively.
-Although this quantity is not conserved under the HFEM, which admits no constants of motion, the choice of orbits that respect its conservation in the CR3BP is expected to provide better guarantees for the feasibility of a transfer trajectory between them under the high-fidelity dynamics.} associated to the L2 Halo orbit previously covered, which takes the value of $\mathcal{J}\approx3.1445$.
-The initial guess for the transfer trajectory is constructed from a pair of unstable--stable manifolds that depart the L2 Halo orbit and arrive at the L1 Lyapunov orbit, respectively, and which near intersection in an intermediate region near the Moon.
-The manifolds were computed by considering very slight perturbations at various points of the corresponding nominal orbits along the instantaneous direction of the most unstable mode, which is retrieved through linear stability analysis according to Floquet theory\footnote{Consult the book by \citet{ross3BPbook} for a great introduction on this matter within the context of the three-body problem.}.
-Stable manifolds correspond to the backwards integration of unstable counterparts.
-By using nearly-intersecting invariant directions to design an initial guess for the transfer, we assume that the algorithms naturally converge towards the trajectory of ``least resistance'' that exploits the dynamics at play to meet the transfer goal without the need for control maneuvers.
+To ensure that the transfer occurs without a change to the spacecraft's energy, the two orbits were carefully chosen for their correspondence in terms of the Jacobi integral\footnote{Although this quantity is not conserved under the non-autonomous HFEM, which admits no constants of motion, the choice of orbits that respect its conservation in the CR3BP is expected to provide better guarantees for the feasibility of a transfer trajectory between them under the high-fidelity dynamics.}, which takes the value of $\mathcal{J}\approx3.1445$.
+The initial guess for the transfer trajectory is constructed from a pair of unstable--stable manifolds that depart the L2 Northern Halo orbit and arrive at the L1 Lyapunov orbit, respectively, and which near intersection in an intermediate region near the Moon.
+The unstable (stable) manifold was computed by introducing an infinitesimal perturbation at various points along the nominal orbits in the local direction of the unstable (stable) linear mode, retrieved through Floquet theory\footnote{Consult the book in \cite{ross3BPbook} for a great introduction on this topic within the context of the three-body problem.}, and then propagating the dynamics forward (backward) in time.
+By using nearly-intersecting invariant directions to design an initial~guess for the transfer, we assume that the algorithms naturally converge towards the trajectory of ``least resistance'' that exploits the dynamics at play to meet the transfer goal without the need for control maneuvers.
 The specific manifolds and corresponding periods of integration to retrieve them are chosen manually to reach a suitable pair for the purposes of the transfer.
 To this end, no further efforts were put forth to optimize the manifolds to provide the best initial guess.
-Future work could focus on the computation of heteroclinic connections for this purpose \citep{mccarthy2023heteroclinic}, but such an approach was considered outside of the scope of this study.
+Future work could focus on the computation of heteroclinic connections for this purpose \cite{mccarthy2023heteroclinic}, but such an approach was considered outside of the scope of this study.
 In fact, one may also interpret the discontinuity at the transition point between the two manifolds as a test to the numerical stability and convergence capabilities of the algorithms employed.